Music of Kikuko Kanai

 Dr. Maiko Kawabata

 Kikuko Kanai belonged to a select group of trailblazers as one of the first Japanese women to compose Western classical music.
-Kanai’s story of a creative musical voice that prevailed against all odds is one that needs to be heard, sure to inspire numerous listeners -- particularly young girls from minorities.
+Kanai’s story of a creative musical voice that prevailed against all odds is one that needs to be heard, sure to inspire numerous listeners - particularly young girls from ethnic-minority backgrounds.
 Her compositional output was prolific, encompassing more than 150 works for orchestra, choir, and stage (including ballet and opera); chamber music, woodwind ensemble music, vocal music, and works for piano.
 Tracing Kanai’s musical journey touches on themes that matter perhaps more now than at any other time in our history: themes such as identity and belonging, being a woman in a man’s world, and the power of her music to uplift in the face of war and destruction.

-Photo: kindly provided by Hiroshi Kanai and Sachiko Kanai
+Photo: kindly provided by Sachiko Kanai.

 Project team